How Should I Handle Divorce?

 - Spouse’s services rendered as a parent or homemaker

-Child Support & Child Custody
+Child Support and Child Custody

-- Child’s wishes (if mature enough to state a preference)
+- Child’s wishes, if mature enough to state a preference

 - Home environments of each parent